micmejia/bible-dump/NKJV/Ezekiel/Ezek 8.md

 Then I looked, and there was a likeness, like the appearance of fire--from the appearance of His waist and downward, fire; and from His waist and upward, like the appearance of brightness, like the color of amber.

 ###### 3
-He stretched out the form of a hand, and took me by a lock of my hair; and the Spirit lifted me up between earth and heaven, and brought me in visions of God to Jerusalem, to the door of the north gate of the inner _court,_ where the seat of the image of jealousy _was,_ which provokes[^a] to jealousy.
+He stretched out the form of a hand, and took me by a lock of my hair; and the Spirit lifted me up between earth and heaven, and brought me in visions of God to Jerusalem, to the door of the north gate of the inner _court,_ where the seat of the image of jealousy _was,_ which provokes to jealousy.

 ###### 4
 And behold, the glory of the God of Israel _was_ there, like the vision that I saw in the plain.